-- Student Portal: for accessing student induction, study skills support, careers and employability resources, student wellbeing advice. - Student induction resources. - Student Guide: This provides information which is common to all students and gives guidance on a range of issues from the start of a student's relationship with the University of London through to their graduation. - VLE containing: self-assessment and student planner tools; comprehensive learning materials; e-resources/e-library; student forums and progress monitoring tools - Online student advisor and online tutor (for web supported learners) - Local teaching centre tutor (for teaching centre supported learners). - Programme Regulations. - The Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found.

-A University of London email account and web area for personal information management.
+- Student Portal: for accessing student induction, study skills support, careers and employability resources, student wellbeing advice. - Student induction resources. - Student Guide: This provides information which is common to all students and gives guidance on a range of issues from the start of a student's relationship with the University of London through to their graduation. - University of London Careers Service offers tailored careers and employability support to students whatever their course, wherever they are studying, and whether they are starting, developing, or changing their career.
+Support includes webinars led by careers consultants, employer and alumni panel events and a range of online careers resources. - VLE containing: self-assessment and student planner tools; comprehensive learning materials; e-resources/e-library; student forums and progress monitoring tools. - Online student advisor and online tutor (for web supported learners). - Local teaching centre tutor (for teaching centre supported learners). - Programme Regulations. - The Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - A University of London email account and web area for personal information management.